 Element of Affordability

-So there you have it.
+So there you have it, in basic terms at least.
 And to be fair, there are even more subdivisions.
-Within seethrough AR, there are various configurations in optical systems such as waveguides and LCOS microdisplays.
+We’re talking configurations of optical systems such as waveguides and LCOS microdisplays.
 Things further branch into display illumination (OLED, Micro-LED, etc) and even retinal lasers.

-Back to the initial demarcation of passthrough AR and seethrough AR, the former is mostly agreed to be more marketable today; while the latter is heralded as the long-run dominant form factor.
-That’s simply because it’s more conducive to wearability and social acceptability.
+But back to the initial demarcation of passthrough AR and seethrough AR, the former is mostly agreed to be marketable today; while the latter is heralded as the long-run preferred form factor.
+That outlook is because seethrough AR is more conducive to wearability and social acceptability.

-For all these reasons, many see passthrough AR as a good option today.
-That’s propelled by its optical advantages noted above, and its validation from Apple’s technical achievement with Vision Pro.
+For all these reasons, proponents see passthrough AR as a good option today.
+That’s propelled by optical advantages noted above, and validation from Apple Vision Pro’s technical achievement.
 Meta also deserves credit for combining passthrough AR and the element of affordability.

 More from AR Insider…